Universality of Rosh Hashanah/Feast of Trumpets

 “In the beginning God created the heavens and the earth.”
 (Gen.1:1) Jewish tradition teaches this beginning occurred on the first day of the Hebrew month of Tishri.
 Rosh Hashanah, which literally means “head of the year” begins this year at sunset on September 9, and marks the beginning of the Jewish year 5779.
-The Jewish year begins not with the call of Abraham, nor with the call of Moses, nor even with the establishment of the Davidic monarchy, but with the creation of the universe; because Biblical Judaism is by its nature “universal.”
+The Jewish year begins not with the call of Abraham, nor with the call of Moses, nor even with the establishment of the Davidic monarchy, but with the creation of the universe.
+This is because Biblical Judaism is by its nature universal, applying to all humankind through Messiah Jesus (Yeshua).

-In today’s culture, universalism is entirely relative and eclectic.
-It allows for the worship of anything, and denies moral absolutes.
-In contrast, Biblical Judaism is, at its heart, a faith in the one God who reveals Himself in all creation.
-The Bible, both Old and New Covenants, reveals a single path leading to life—on God’s terms—through the atoning death and resurrection of Messiah Yeshua (Jesus).
+In today’s culture, universalism is relative and ever changing.
+It allows for the worship of anything, denying the existence of moral absolutes.
+In contrast, Biblical Judaism is, at its heart, faith in the one Creator God who reveals Himself in His creation.
+Both Old and New Covenants affirm the one way of truth and life—on God’s terms—through the atoning death and resurrection of Yeshua.

-Rosh Hashanah deals with those terms, and God is very specific.
-Rosh Hashanah is a judgement day, a day distinguished by reflection, prayer, and repentance.
+Rosh Hashanah deals with those terms.
+As such, it is a type of judgement day distinguished by reflection, prayer, and repentance.
 It is a solemn day that deals with the soul and future of humanity.
-It is the first of ten “Days of Awe,” during which we reflect upon our lives and recommit our ways to God.
-The tenth and final day is Yom Kippur, the Day of Atonement.
+It is the first of ten “Days of Awe,” during which observant Jews reflect upon their lives and recommit their ways to God.
+The tenth and last day of the Days of Awe is Yom Kippur, the Day of Atonement.

-Biblically, Rosh Hashanah is known as the Feast of Trumpets.
-During this feast, the shofar (ram’s horn) is sounded, being blown throughout the camp of Israel.
-Its piercing sound calls us not only to repentance, but to battle, physically and spiritually.
-The sounds of the shofar are associated with the revelation at Sinai (Ex.
-19:16), faith (Ps.
-81), the ingathering of the Jewish people (Is.
-27:13), an admonition against sin (Is.
-58:1), the restoration of Israel, and the judgement of the nations (Zech.
-9:14).
+Biblically, Rosh Hashanah is known as the Feast of Trumpets (Yom Teruah).
+Shofars (ram’s horns) are to be sounded throughout Israel.
+Its piercing sound calls the people not only to repentance, but to battle, physically and spiritually.
+The sounds of the shofar are associated with the revelation at Sinai, calls to war, a summons to assemble, praise and worship, the coronation of a king, the ingathering of the Jewish people, an admonition against sin, Israel’s restoration, and judgement of the nations.
+Yom Teruah is actually not a new year at all, according to the Scriptures, but a day of sounding the shofar.

 Listen to shofar sounded at the Western Wall in Jerusalem on Rosh Hashanah: